Novi Drug & Alcohol Rehab, Detox & Treatment Resources

 One of the challenges faced by communities in their war against alcohol and drugs is stigmatization of substance-dependent individuals.
 This discourages people from reaching out for help, and they end up battling their addictions alone.
 Fortunately, alcohol and drug dependence can be treated.

-Finding Help & Recovery in Novi, MI
+Finding Help & Recovery in Novi, Michigan

 Alcohol & Drug Rehab Centers in Novi, Michigan